-Nullable types in C# are an extension of value types that allows them to contain the value null
+Nullable types in C# are an extension of value types that allows them to hold the value null

 (in addition to their normal values).
-This is useful in scenarios where a value may be optional or not always available.
+This is useful in scenarios where a value might be optional or not always available.

 In C#, the value null